PH MICHELE ALBERTO SERENI

 Bio

-Øystein Aasan received his education from the National College of Art and Design, Oslo.
+Øystein Aasan received his education from the National Collage of Art and Design, Oslo.

-His works are part of public collections including Sørlandets Art Museum, Norway; The National Museum of Arts, Norway; City of Oslo Public Collection; ICART, Oslo; KpA, Oslo; Collection Yoko Ono, New York; Norwegian Labour Party, Oslo.
+His works can be found in public collections such as Sørlandets Art Museum, Norway; The National Museum of Arts, Norway; City of Oslo Public Collection; ICART, Oslo; KpA, Oslo; Collection Yoko Ono, New York; Norwegian Labour Party, Oslo.

-He has published texts and essays in several international magazines among which the Norwegian Architectual Yearbook (2016).
+He has published texts and essays in several international magazines, among them the Norwegian Architectural Yearbook (2016).

 CV